sewidat/VendingMachine/ReadMe.md

 # Snacks Vending Machine

-## you can find the uml and sample runs inside the uml folder.
+## you can find the uml inside the uml folder.

 ### The project is divided into several parts based on their function: